Skip to main content

 Biography

 I completed my PhD in 2018 at the University of Liverpool on the Great Orme Bronze Age copper in Wales, one the largest in Europe.
-By characterising the ores and metals it was possible, for the first time, to trace the mine’s metal across Britain and into Europe indicating large-scale production and a copper boom in Britain around 1600 BC.
-A long-standing research interest in Bronze Age tin and long distance trade networks developed the Leverhulme funded Project Ancient Tin: Did British tin sources and trade make Bronze Age Europe? led by Ben Roberts and which started in March 2020.
+By characterising the ores and metals it was possible, for the first time, to trace the mine’s metal distribution across Britain and into Europe indicating large-scale production and trade, revealing a copper boom in Britain around 1600 BC.

 I originally graduated with a BSc (Hons) degree in Mining Geology, from the Royal School of Mines at Imperial College London.
-After working in metal mining and exploration (Cornish tin mining, Canadian gold and Swedish uranium exploration) I had a long research career with the international glass company, Pilkington (now NSG).
-I was chief geologist and head of the Raw Materials and Glass Compositions Department at the Pilkington European Research Centre.
+After working in metal mining and exploration (Cornish tin mining, Canadian gold and Swedish uranium exploration) I had a long research career with the international glass company, Pilkington (now NSG) as their chief geologist heading up the Raw Materials and Glass Compositions Department at the Pilkington European Research Centre.
 I was responsible for global sourcing and development of glass-making raw materials in over 20 countries and researching new glass compositions.
-In addition, I managed extensive laboratory research facilities (for glass melting and petrography) and produced numerous confidential internal research reports.
-I took early retirement in 2012 to apply my expertise in geochemistry, ore geology, mineralogy, ceramics and pyrotechnology to outstanding archaeological challenges in the field of prehistoric metal mining and smelting.
-This has been supported by my long-standing interests in historic metal mining and archaeology and I have published two books and several articles on copper, lead and silver mining in Wales and Ireland.
+In addition, I managed extensive laboratory research facilities (for glass melting and petrography) and produced numerous research reports.

 Research interests